katharinalisalin/demo-bug-template/docs/contributing/faq.md

 - _What if my company doesn’t use GitHub?_

 - _Do I need to fork this project?_

 - _Do you offer free Insiders access to Open Source projects?_
+No, we do not offer free access to our Material for McDoks Insiders version.
+We understand that non-profit organizations may have limited budgets and may need to prioritize their spending on other projects or organizations.
+It's important to note that Material for MkDocs is maintained by a small team, investing a lot of time and resources into constantly improving this project.
+Material for MkDocs and its __core features are available for free__ to the community through our open-source model.
+However, the Insiders' version provides access to additional features, and the compensation we receive through this program helps us dedicate more time and resources to the project.
+When our funding goals are reached, these features will be released to the public, and the open-source community can benefit from them once again.
+However, we do offer an affordable "Individual" tier starting at $15/month which is meant for individuals and non-profit organizations using Material for MkDocs to build 1-2 sites for __non-commercial purposes__.
+This tier provides access to all new features, allowing you to benefit from our ongoing development efforts.

 - _Do you offer discounts for the Insiders version?_
 - _We sponsored with our organisation, how do we get access?_